What is commercial insurance?

 How to Choose a Commercial Insurance Policy

-The best commercial insurance for small business isn’t the same for every business, because every business is unique.
+Because every business is unique, there isn’t a one-size-fits-all solution for small businesses insurance.
 Here are some things to keep in mind to make sure that you buy commercial insurance coverage that is best for your business:

 - Know what you need.
-You might need extra workman’s comp as part of your policy if you are a general contractor, or want to add commercial equipment insurance if you’re a photographer.
+You might need extra workers’ comp as part of your policy if you are a general contractor, or want to add commercial equipment insurance if you’re a photographer.

 - Know what your policy covers.
 It’s not always obvious what is included in a commercial liability policy, so it’s important to read the policy carefully and ask questions if anything isn’t clear.